Do you even gua sha? Using this pretty little facial tool — a close cousin of the jade roller — is one of our favorite forms of self-care as of late.

-We asked the holistic facialist and gua sha guru behind LA’s most-beloved reiki facial, the radiant Julie Civiello Polier, to explain everything we need to know to build our own gua sha practice.
-From how to pick the perfect tool to the wide range of gua sha benefits, we’re exploring it all in the name of glow below.
-Check out a video tutorial with Julie here on our Instagram…
+Holistic facialist Julie Civiello Polier is the founder of LINEA, a unique skincare ritual and facial massage technique that combines a luminous and nourishing facial oil with a reiki-infused clear crystal quartz massage tool to promote vitality and longevity.
+Below, she’s explaining everything we need to know to build our own practice.
+From how to pick the perfect tool to the wide range of benefits, we’re exploring it all in the name of glow below.
+Check out a video tutorial with Julie here on our Instagram!

 What is gua sha?